The Complete Guide to Buying Life Insurance for Your Parents

-Many times, surviving loved ones are left with the bills and may not have the resources needed to handle any end-of-life expenses their parents might have incurred such as medical bills and hospice care.
+Many times when a parent dies, surviving loved ones are left with the bills and may not have the resources needed to handle any end-of-life expenses their parents might leave behind such as medical bills or hospice care.
 Not to mention the thousands of dollars needed to cover their funeral expenses.

-In order to purchase insurance for someone else, you must be able to demonstrate what’s called “insurable interest.”
-Typically, a person has insurable interest if they would be financially impacted by the death of the policyholder.
+In order to purchase insurance for someone else, you must be able to demonstrate what’s called “insurable interest”.
+Typically, a person has insurable interest if they would be financially impacted by the death of the insured.
 Family members usually have automatic insurable interest.

 Apart from demonstrating you have insurable interest, some companies may require the insured to take a medical exam to qualify for insurance or sign an application.
 These requirements depend on a variety of factors, such as the coverage amount.